captainhookphp/plugin-composer/README.md

 # Composer-Plugin for [CaptainHook](https://github.com/captainhookphp/captainhook)

 This is a composer-plugin that installs CaptainHook.
-For more information visit it's [Website](https://github.com/captainhookphp/captainhook).
+For more information visit its [Website](https://github.com/captainhookphp/captainhook).

 ## Installation: